-Small-angle neutron scattering (SANS) snapshots the collective characteristics of particles and neutror beam sample molecules in dispersed or assembled systems, rather than looking at single atoms or molecules.
+Small-angle neutron scattering (SANS) snapshots the collective characteristics of particles and Solution assembly Growth / alignment neutror beam molecules in dispersed or assembled systems, rather than looking at single atoms or molecules.
 The signal is based on the contrast of the targeted matter and the background.
 Due to the distinctive scattering length density (SLD) of light elements of similar atomic numbers, neutron scattering will enable differentiation of species abundant in light elements.